ChandrashekharRobbi/Neural-Network-with-Tensorflow/Classification Neural Networks/Fashion Mnist/ReadMe.md

-At the last our model is successfult to classify the Fashion Mnist test dataset with the accuracy of above **80%**
+At the last our model is able to predict the images of  Fashion Mnist test dataset with the accuracy of above **80%**  :)